open-contracting-extensions/eforms/docs/mapping.md

 This field maps to the same `Sustainability` objects as created for BT-06-Lot.

-<a href="operations.md#get-the-lot-for-a-procurementprojectlot">Get the lot for the ProcurementProjectLot</a> and for each `cbc:ProcurementTypeCode`, add or update the corresponding `Sustainability` object in the lot's `sustainability` array and map to its `.description`.
+[Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot) and for each `cbc:ProcurementTypeCode`, add or update the corresponding `Sustainability` object in the lot's `sustainability` array and map to its `.description`.

 ```xml
 <cac:ProcurementAdditionalType>